 Play area, agri-tourism.
 The term "agri-tourism play area" means an area within an agri- tourism operation's activity center that is dedicated to open and informal play.
 The play area may include, but not be limited to, conventional and unconventional playground equipment.

+Primary dwelling unit.
+See "dwelling unit, primary."

 Private access right-of-way.
-The term "private access right-of-way" means an easement of not less than 50 feet wide reserved by dedication unto the subdivider or lot owners to be used as private access to serve the lots platted within the subdivision and complying with the adopted street cross section standards of the county and maintained by the subdivider or other private agency.
+The term "private access right-of-way" means an easement of not less than 50 feet wide reserved by dedication to the property or lot owners to be used as private access to serve the lots platted within the subdivision and complying with the adopted street cross section standards of the County and maintained by the property owners or other private agency.

 …